 Known initially as Neptune Beach, the famous Southern California surf spot is named after the 1909 oceanfront Strand Hotel, which was renamed Hotel Windansea ten years later by its owner Arthur Snell.

-Thanks to its favorable swell window, Windansea, and the adjacent spots offers quality surf all year-round.
+Thanks to its favorable swell window, Windansea and the adjacent spots offer quality surf all year round.
 The waves here break both left and right over a flat rock reef.

 Depending on the time of the year, the break produces high-performance waves in the two-to-ten-foot range, so it is always one of the favorite picks by shortboard and longboard surfers alike.